XQP-Munich/LDPC4QKD/README.md

 Contrary to how forward error correction works, generator matrices for the LDPC code are not used at all for distributed source coding.
 This repository does not provide generator matrices (calculating them from the parity check matrices is straightforward).
 Our decoder implementation operates on a bit-string (noisy version of true message) and its correct syndrome.
 This is slightly different from what is used for forward error correction (as in e.g. AFF3CT), where the decoder operates on only the noisy codeword.
 The noisy codeword is the result transmitting the codeword (true message encoded using a generator matrix) via a noisy channel.

+## How to use

+Start from the `examples` directory, which shows a basic example of how to use the C++ header containing the decoder.
+TODO

 ## How to contribute
 This repository is actively maintained.
 Issues and pull requests will be responded to and processed.